The Art of Difficult Conversations

 As always, this is 90% experiential.
 So, bring along your practice hats.

-While it is not required, reading any of these will help you:
+While it is not required, we think that reading any of these will support your practice:

 How to join the calls